-ADDITIONAL INFORMATION REGARDING TEMPORARY PURCHASES AND SALES OF SECURITIES
+ADDITIONAL INFORMATION ABOUT TEMPORARY PURCHASES AND SALES OF SECURITIES:

-The proceeds from any repurchase and/or reverse repurchase transactions are retained in full by the Fund.
-Operating costs and charges associated with such repurchase and/or reverse repurchase transactions are not charged to the Fund, as the management company meets these costs and charges in full.
+The proceeds from any repurchase and/or reverse repurchase agreements are retained in full by the Fund.
+Operating costs and charges associated with such repurchase and/or reverse repurchase transactions are not charged to the Fund, as the Management Company meets these costs and charges in full.

-The management company will not be remunerated for such temporary purchases or sales of securities.
+The Management Company will not be remunerated for such temporary purchases and sales of securities.